chef/chefstyle/README.md

 ohai, mixlib-shellout, mixlib-config, etc).

-It is not meant for consumption by cookbooks or for any general purpose uses.
+It is not meant for consumption by cookbooks or for any general purpose uses.  **Chef Users and Customers Should Generally Not Use This Tool and Should Use Cookstyle**.
 It is not intended for any audience outside of chef core ruby development.

 It will conflict with rubocop defaults, cookstyle, finstyle and other ruby style guides entirely by design.
 The point is that the core